IBM ® WebSphere ® is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.

 You must now install Liferay DXP’s dependencies.
 Recall that earlier you downloaded two ZIP files containing these dependencies.
 Install their contents now:

-liferay-dxp-dependencies-[version].zip: Unzip this file and place its contents in your WebSphere application server’s
+Unzip the Dependencies ZIP file and place its contents in your WebSphere application server’s

 [Install Location]/WebSphere/AppServer/lib/extfolder.
 If you have a JDBC database driver